There are emergency procedures in place in multiple states due to extreme weather. >>Learn More

 • Your doctor’s contact information

-• A list of your specific illnesses, allergies and medicines, including dosages
+• A list of your specific illnesses, allergies and medications, including dosages

 • A list of your medical devices, including type and model number